Angelina Jolie and Brad Pitt had a prenuptial agreement. So did Katie Holmes and Tom Cruise.

 ARE ALL PRENUPTIAL AGREEMENTS ENFORCEABLE?

-Amendments to the California Uniform Premarital Agreement Act of 1986 provide that prenuptial agreements signed in this state after 2002 are enforceable only if the spouses had:
+Amendments to the California Uniform Premarital Agreement Act of 1986 provides that prenuptial agreements signed in this state after 2002 are enforceable only if the spouses had:

 1. full information about one another’s property and finances before signing